SimoDax/MSI-mystic-light-tool/README.md

 If you're not familiar with Safearrays, here's a MSDN article about them: https://msdn.microsoft.com/en-us/magazine/mt795188.aspx

-This should be the supported hardware list:
+This should be the supported hardware list for Mystic Light v1:

 MB:
 	MS-7991|1.x